Hendrich/book-catalog/docs/IMPLEMENTATION_ARCHITECTURE_V2.md

           </div>
           <div class="content">
             <p>Hello ${userName},</p>
-            <p>Your password has been successfully reset for your lab Catalog account.</p>
+            <p>Your password has been successfully reset for your Script Labs account.</p>
             <p>If you didn't make this change, please contact support immediately.</p>
             <p>For security tips:</p>
             <ul>